jonathankgrande/Findabuddy/README.md

 - **Search for Partners:** Use the search functionality to find partners based on location and availability.
 - **Connect and Match:** Use the messaging feature to connect with workout partners.
 - **View Profiles:** Use the cards feature to view information about the people you've matched with.

+## Notes

+  Index Page:
+- The image upload feature was removed from the index.php page due to persistent issues with handling file uploads during account creation.
+- This decision was made to maintain functionality while debugging the problem.

+Profile Settings:
+- The image upload feature remains available on the profile_settings.php page.
+- Users can upload or update their profile images after account creation.
+- Users cannot use an email that has been used before, there will not be an update in the Profile page if you do use the same email you've used to create another account.